Etherinus/Etherinus/README.md

 ## 🚀 About Me

-For me, programming is not just a job—it's a way to create worlds, bring ideas to life, and turn fantasies into code.
+For me, programming is not just a job-it's a way to create worlds, bring ideas to life, and turn fantasies into code.
 Ever since I was a kid, I was fascinated by games, and I always dreamed of not only playing but also developing my own virtual universes.
 This passion led me into **game development**, where I now focus on **Rust server development, Unity game creation, and 3D design**.

 Today, I:
 - 🕹 **Unity Developer** — develop game mechanics and gameplay systems using **C#**;